-After a morning of sight-seeing, we recommend indulging in one of the many high quality restaurants and enjoying the ambience of the friendly streets.
+After a morning of sightseeing, we recommend indulging in one of the many high quality restaurants and enjoying the ambiance of the friendly streets.
 We recommend ‘El Pati de la Veina’ for a wonderful evening meal in a quirky, cozy restaurant.

 After taking in the rich history of Girona, it is time to head north to the magical coastal village of Cadaqués.
 The quaint, whitewashed buildings of Cadaqués sit among its green surroundings and shine above the blue waters and pebbled beaches, giving the whole place an idyllic postcard feeling.
 Cadaqués is known for having inspired famous artist Salvador Dali, who spent holidays here during his youth.

-Thanks to its popularity, Cadaqués is not only an idyllic beachside village but also a vibrant cultural destination, especially during holiday season.
+Thanks to its popularity, Cadaqués is not only an idyllic beachside village but also a vibrant cultural destination, especially during the holiday season.
 Lots of events and festivals take place here throughout the year, and you can feel the buzz amongst the streets in the evenings.
 So, depending on what type of holiday you are looking for, you may wish to choose your time to visit.
 Between its serene appearance and vibrant streets, Cadaqués achieves a balance of sophistication and a Bohemian vibe, which makes it our favorite spot on the Costa Brava.

 We hope this article has given you inspiration for your holidays in the beautiful Costa Brava region of Spain.
 We have mentioned just a few places, but the best thing about a family road trip is that it has a ton of benefits, also you can stop and discover all the mini paradises along the way.
 Enjoy exploring and discovering this scenic coastline.